cjcruzrivera/backendDevTest/readme.md

 We already have an endpoint that provides the product Ids similar for a given one.
 We also have another endpoint that returns the product detail by product Id.
 [Here](./existingApis.yaml) is the documentation of the existing APIs.

-**Create a Spring boot application that exposes the agreed REST API on port 5000.**
+**It's implemented a Flask application that exposes the agreed REST API on port 5000.**

 ![Diagram](./assets/diagram.jpg "Diagram")